Notgnoshi/notgnoshi.github.io/_posts/2017-10-23-workspace-grid.md

 <img class="centered-full" src="{{ "/assets/posts/workspace-grid/horizontal-workspace.svg" | prepend: site.baseurl }}" alt="A horizontal workspace">

 However, I found myself replicating one giant layered workspace with high priority applications on the left and low priority applications on the right.
 Instead of Alt-Tabbing between applications, I find myself switching workspaces to get from one application (rated by some measure of importance) to the next.
-I'm going to call this an *antipattern* because of personal preference, not because I have any objective reason to say one method of use is any better than another.
+I'm going to call this an *antipattern* because of personal preference, but not because I have any objective reason to say one method of use is any better than another.

 I think (and I have no evidence to back me up) that this linear use pattern is because humans naturally devolve into ranking things by some metric when given some method of laying things out in a linear fashion.

-Another factor that contributed to this (that I didn't care enough to try to fix) was that if you pressed `ctrl+alt+T` to open a terminal in another workspace, it would open another session *in whatever workspace an existing terminal session was open in*.
+Another factor that contributed to this (that I didn't care enough to try to fix) was that if you pressed `ctrl+alt+T` to open a terminal in another workspace in Budgie, it would open another session *in whatever workspace an existing terminal session was open in*.

 <img class="centered-full" src="{{ "/assets/posts/workspace-grid/horizontally-layered-workspace.svg" | prepend: site.baseurl }}" alt="A horizontally layered workspace">

 ### Vertical workspaces

-I've used Gnome before, and found its vertical workspaces interesting, but still essentially the same idea as the horizontally layered workspace.
+I've used Gnome before, and found its vertical workspaces interesting (I have other opinions too, but they're not relevant here), but still essentially the same idea as the horizontally layered workspace.
 Again, every time I've used the workspaces, I've found myself using each workspace for one application, and sorting them vertically by importance.

 <img class="centered-real" src="{{ "/assets/posts/workspace-grid/vertical-workspace.svg" | prepend: site.baseurl }}" alt="A vertical workspace">